afk0901/afk0901/README.md

 I like talking about building, testing, and maintaining applications and I’m always curious about how different tools and approaches fit together in real-world systems.

-***Fun fact:*** I think about software systems and pizza ovens in surprisingly similar ways: throughput, bottlenecks, timing, and small optimizations that make everything run smoother.
 <br>

 ## 🌐 Socials